How To Write a Compelling Backstory For Your Horror Character

 Where did they come from?

 Yes, this question can be taken both literally and figuratively.
+Were they raised somewhere safe, or somewhere that still feels like it’s watching them?

 As a writer, you must understand the essentials of their basics.
 Establish basic information first and then you can dive into your characters' ambitions, conflicts, and the nuances of their personality.